gavinjny/goldsmith/README.md

-# Goldsmith
+# About
-Automating the creation of an immutable server envirrement from golden image to deployment.
-[Monitoring and automatically testing included??]
+This project is a demonstration Github pipeline(Goldsmith) to create, update and deploy a golden image for a fictitious company (Storefront).
+The pipeline modifies AWS AMI, EC2, ASG, ALB, Cloudwatch.
+[Monitoring and automatic testing included??]

+**Features**
+1. Updates golden image and EC2s on AWS
+2. Creates new or use existing golden image
+2. Deploys Ubuntu EC2 using canary deployment
+3. Automated testing of images
+4. Automated end to end
+5. Application management
+6. Monitoring with CloudWatch
+7. Notification via Trello
+8. Escalated user support

+**Skills**
+1. Bash
+1. Ansible
+1. Terraform
+1. Packer
+1. Linux
+1. Debugging
+1. SSH certification usage
+1. AWS (EC2, AMI, ASG, ALB, IAM, Cloudwatch)
+1. MySQL
+1. Yaml
+1. HCL
+1. Linux
+1. Credential security

-## Description
+## Goals:
-Here are the goals:
-1. Create a golden image hosting an ecommerce site.
+1. Create or update a golden image hosting an ecommerce site (Storefront).
 2. Validate and distribute the image to a autoscaling group.
 3. Distribute version of software using a pipeline.
 4. Monitor instances using CloudWatch with a dashboard.
+[diagram does here]

+# Getting Started
+[Go to ________ and do blah]

-## Reset project pipeline
+## Input
-Shutdown and delete all AWS test services/instances
-Purpose:
-- Ensures I dont get charged for unused AWS instances and services
-- Reset AWS assets to zero to show process can run from scratch
+- Storefront version

+Deploys:
+ - New
+ - Existing image
+    - Version of selected image
+GitHub Variables:
+[]

+GitHub Secrets:
+[]

+# Pipeline actions
 ## Create golden image
-Create pipeline following these steps:
+Create pipeline following these steps.
+All steps use Packer
-Input: version numbrer dropdown

-**Packer - [data stored in csv??
-Credentials stored where?]**
-1. Create base image of Ubunto linux – security, policy, patching
+1. Create or update Ubuntu base image
     1. Change timezone
     1. Update software
     1. Test deployment